bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 }
 ```

 As a best practice, you should inject the password using GraphQL query variables.
 This prevents the password from being exposed in the query itself.
-In the [GraphQL Playground](https://developer.bigcommerce.com/graphql-playground), you can set the variables for the request:
+In the [GraphQL Playground](https://developer.bigcommerce.com/graphql-playground), you can set the variables for the request.

 ![GraphQL Playground Query Variables](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/graphql-overview-01.png "GraphQL Playground Query Variables")

-<a id="querying-within-a-bigcommerce-storefront" class="devdocsAnchor"></a>

-## Querying Within a BigCommerce Storefront
+## Querying within a BigCommerce storefront

 GraphQL Storefront API calls can be made directly from within a Stencil theme or from a script in [Storefront > Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).